abrahamjoe7497/Projects/README.md

 Hi,
 I'm Faith, I am cyber security student, just graduated with bachelors in Cyber Security.
-I am adding all my previous python projects here.
+I have uploaded some of my previous python projects here.
+I will be adding more as I go.